okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## user authentication universal_logout scheduled
 `user.authentication.universal_logout.scheduled`

-**Description:** This event triggers only when an admin manually triggers the Universal Logout against an app instance.
+**Description:** This event is triggered only when an admin manually triggers the Universal Logout against an app instance.
 It contains the location of the admin and the context of the Universal Logout, that is, from where and how the Universal Logout API was triggered.
 This event is only triggered once.
 You can correlate this event with the `user.authentication.universal_logout` event using the `traceID` found under `DebugData` for both events.

 | Key event properties | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |